Physical Education (OCR)

 sports facilities

-"I love studying PE as it incorporates my interest for both human biology and psychology.
+"I love studying PE, as it incorporates my interest for both human biology and psychology.
 Having such a wide range of content constantly interests me and allows me to engage with the subject outside of the classroom."

 "Studying PE has helped me to understand how to apply theoretical knowledge to my own performance in sport.
 Preparation and recovery are key to enhancing my performance and I can now use this information first hand."